RealityVirtually2019/xable/README.md

 We're taking an accelerated approach to the Hackathon project, based on the Design Thinking methodology.
 We're also leveraging our team's ast experiences and building on the foundation pf accessibility support for web/mobile established by ADA 508 guidelines and the work of W3C/WAI for web/mobile.

 We beagn by establishing projectgoals/priorities,roles/responsibilities and prefereed communication channels.
 WE've primarily used face-to face discussions, our X-able Slack channel and GitHUB to share ideas, give updates and share assets.The following is high level view of our daily activities and outputs

-                                 ACTIVITIESOUTPUTS

 DAY 1
        ACTIVITIES: